 Read the full review: 27-inch iMac with 5K Retina display (2015)

 3. 21.5-inch iMac with 4K Retina display (2015)

 A gorgeous 4K display on a compact all-in-one

 CPU: Quad-core Intel Core i5; i7 | Graphics: Intel Iris Pro Graphics 6200 | RAM: 8GB – 16GB | Screen: 21.5-inch UHD (4,096 x 2,304) IPS | Storage: 256GB – 512GB PCIe Flash; 1TB HDD; 1TB – 2TB Fusion Drive | Dimensions (H x W x D): 45cm x 52.8cm x 17.5cm

 If 27 inches is too much for you, Apple's 21.5-inch 4K iMac is much smaller but bears an equally sharp display.
-It goes toe-to-toe with the 27-inch 5K iMac's when it comes to pixel density, and it similarly supports the DCI-P3 colour gamut allowing for accurate, vibrant color.
+It goes toe-to-toe with the 27-inch 5K iMac when it comes to pixel density, and it similarly supports the DCI-P3 colour gamut allowing for accurate, vibrant color.
 If those words mean nothing to you, then long story short, Apple's smaller iMac is a capable machine and features one of the best 4K screens around.
 And, if you don't need an 4K display, there's a as well.

 Read the full review: 21.5-inch iMac with 4K Retina display (2015)